Hud-sonn/Hud-sonn/README.md

 - 👋 Hi, I’m @Hud-sonn
-- 👀 I’m interested in ... in learning coding and more
+- 👀 I’m interestedin learning coding and more
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to code
-- 💞️ I’m looking to collaborate on ... different projects
+- 💞️ I’m looking to collaborate on ... different projects to help me grow
 - 📫 How to reach me ...
-07046351001
+08086210802
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...